Sanjak of Prizren

-The Sanjak of Prizren (Prizren Sancağı, Sanxhaku i Prizrenit, Призренски санџак / Prizrenski sandžak) was one of the sanjaks in the Ottoman Empire with Prizren as its administrative centre.
-It was founded immediately after Ottoman Empire captured Prizren from the Serbian Despotate in 1455.
-The rest of the territory of Serbian Despotate was conquered after the fall of Smederevo in 1459, and divided into following sanjaks: Sanjak of Viçitrina, Sanjak of Kruševac and Sanjak of Smederevo.
-At the beginning of the First Balkan War in 1912, the territory of Sanjak of Prizren was occupied by the army of the Kingdom of Serbia.
-Based on Treaty of London signed on 30 May 1913, the territory of Sanjak of Prizren became part of Serbia.
+The Sanjak of Prizren (Призренски санџак / Prizrenski sandžak, Prizren Sancağı, Sanxhaku i Prizrenit) was one of the sanjaks in the Ottoman Empire with Prizren as its administrative centre.
+It was founded immediately after the Ottoman Empire captured Prizren from the Serbian Despotate in 1455.
+The rest of Serbian Despotate territory was conquered after the fall of Smederevo in 1459, and divided into the following sanjaks: Sanjak of Viçitrina, Sanjak of Kruševac and Sanjak of Smederevo.
+At the beginning of the First Balkan War in 1912, the territory of the Sanjak of Prizren was occupied by the army of the Kingdom of Serbia.
+Based on the Treaty of London signed on 30 May 1913, the territory of the Sanjak of Prizren became part of Serbia.

 Administrative divisions

-According to the 1571 Ottoman register, the Sanjak of Prizren consisted of five nahiyahs: Prizren, Hoçë, Zhuri, Trgovište and Bihor.
+According to the 1571 Ottoman register, the Sanjak of Prizren consisted of five nahiyahs: Prizren, Hoča, Žur, Trgovište and Bihor.

 In its final borders (between 1889 and 1913), the Sanjak of Prizren consisted of the kaza (districts) of Prizren, Tetovo and Gostivar.

 The territory that once belonged to the Sanjak of Prizren now belongs to Kosovo (Prizren region) and North Macedonia (Tetovo and Gostivar regions).